jbassie/ETL-PROJECT/README.md

     - pandasql
     - Names
  - Postgres:
-    Used Postgres as the Database for the data
+    Used PostgreSQL as the Database for the data
  - Power Bi
  - dbt
     Used dbt as a transformation tool for the data and to determine some data quality